sboesebeck/morphium/docs/howtos/messaging-implementations.md

 Relevant settings are the same across all three implementations (see the Messaging page):
 - `messageQueueName`, `messagingWindowSize`, `messagingMultithreadded`, `useChangeStream`, `messagingPollPause`.

+Note on topics without a listener: the poll fallback only fetches messages whose topic currently has a registered listener on this instance (answers always pass — they target waiters/callbacks, not listeners).
+A message that arrives before its listener is registered is *not* consumed or marked processed; it stays pending in the collection and is delivered by the first poll after `addListenerForTopic()` registers the topic.
+This also means messages for topics an instance never listens to cannot occupy slots of the `messagingWindowSize`-limited poll window and starve deliverable messages — they are simply invisible to that instance until their TTL expires.

 Dual Channel additionally supports `messagingDmCleanupOrphansOnStartup` (see above).

 ## Storage Layout Details